 “£29”, she said, immediately followed by “I know” to my responding silence.

-Pair with: wooden floors, leather sofa and fur throw.
+Pair with: wooden floors, leather sofa and a fur throw.

 Tesco Autumn/Winter Home Décor: In Review

 So, overall, the new homeware range gets two big thumbs up from me.
 Tesco Direct launched a bespoke, luxury and good-quality autumn/winter home décor range accessible to everyone, not just the elite.
-I think Tesco is heading towards being an interior designer’s best secret.
+I think Tesco is heading towards being an interior designer’s worst kept secret.